robtweed/node-mwire/README.md

 The node-mwire client can be used with a Cach&#233; database

-On the client system you need to install *Node.js*, the *redis-node* client and the *node-mwire* extension as described earlier.
+On the client system you need to install *Node.js*, the *redis-node* client and the *node-mwire* extension.

 On the Cach&#233; back-end system, you need to do the following: